Minimal functions on the random graph: Introduction

-The (topologically) closed permutation groups containing $\Aut(G)$ form a complete lattice, with the meet of a set of groups being their intersection.
-Similarly, the closed transformation monoids containing $\Aut(G)$, as well as the closed clones (that is, sets of finitary functions which are closed under composition and which contain all finitary projections) containing $\Aut(G)$ form complete lattices.
-By determining the minimal functions on the random graph, we in fact find the atoms of these lattices, as they are generated by such minimal functions.
+Similarly to clones, the (topologically) closed permutation groups containing $\Aut(G)$ form a complete lattice, with the meet of a set of groups being their intersection; so do the closed transformation monoids containing $\Aut(G)$.
+By determining the minimal functions on the random graph we find the atoms not only of the lattice of local clones containing $\Aut(G)$, but also of the corresponding group and monoid lattices.
 In the group case, it turns out that if one continues ``climbing up" in the lattice, i.e., if after the atoms of the lattice one determines the next level and so on, one finds the whole lattice as the lattice has only five elements.
-This was shown already by Thomas in \cite{RandomReducts}, and we will re-derive this result.
-Our methods allow also to follow the same strategy for the other two lattices, but the iteration does not terminate as these lattices have infinite height.
+This was shown already by Thomas in \cite{RandomReducts}, and we will rederive this result.
+Our methods also allow to follow the same strategy for the other two lattices, but the iteration does not terminate as these lattices have infinite height.